 We hope we have managed to help you get a better idea of what to think about while preparing a contract with your vendor and now you know how to successfully outsource IT development.
 At the same time, we do recommend getting a lawyer’s advice on this matter.
 While the contract type, project scope, testing and IP rights are discussed between you and your vendor, the lawyer will be able to check the legal aspects of the document.

 There are many custom software development contract templates online that you can use to draw a simple software development contract.
 However, always read the template through to make sure it fully corresponds to your conditions.
 Again, have the lawyer look at it to verify that it contains no hidden clauses or terms that are irrelevant to you.

 Signing the contract means that your relationship with the software development vendor is now official and that your partner can start writing the code for your product.
 If both parties treat their agreement fairly and are focused on its success, the contract is definitely going to be completed to the benefit of both yourself and your vendor.

-Check our portfolio for the successful projects that we have delivered.
+Check our case studies for the successful projects that we have delivered.
 We will be happy to work with you!